switchablenorms/DeepFashion_Try_On/README.md

 ### Inference using colab [![Open In Colab][colab-badge]](https://colab.research.google.com/drive/1HvSB2Mx8WZ-Wo_8FDrc05DaOi4QUE9hG)
 Thanks Levin for contributing the colab inference script.
 ## Evaluation IS and SSIM
+**Note that** The released checkpoints are different from what we used in the paper which generate better visual results but may have different (lower or higher) quantitative statistics.
+Same results of the paper can be reproduced by re-training with different training epochs.

 The results for computing IS and SSIM are **same-clothes reconstructed results**.

 The code *defaultly* generates *random* clothes-model pairs, so you need to modify **ACGPN_inference/data/aligned_dataset.py** to generate the reconstructed results.